Enforcement of illicit tobacco and nicotine e-cigarette laws

 Non-English speaking people can contact the Tobacco Information Line via the translating and interpreting service (TIS) on 13 1450 to report breaches to the smoking bans and tobacco retailing laws.

-NSW Health Inspectors visit retailers and to check if illicit tobacco or products containing nicotine are being sold.
+NSW Health Inspectors visit retailers to check compliance with tobacco retailing laws.
+This includes checking if illicit tobacco, illegal vaping goods or other illegal products containing nicotine are being sold.

 NSW Health can prosecute retailers for selling e-cigarette, e-liquids and other products that contain nicotine.
 The maximum penalty is a $1,650 fine, 6 months in prison, or both.

 Penalties apply for a number of offences under the Public Health (Tobacco) Act 2008.
-These offences include supplying tobacco without health packaging, failure to comply with display and advertising restrictions, sale of tobacco or e-cigarette products to minors, and engaging in retailing activities without notifying NSW Health.
+These offences include supplying tobacco without mandatory health warnings or in non-compliant packaging, failure to comply with display and advertising restrictions, and sale of tobacco and non-tobacco smoking products to minors.

 For further information see penalties and enforcement.